alvaro-osvaldo-tm/markdown-repository/README.md

 # README

->	This framework is under development in currently is in concept phase.
+>	This framework is under development and currently is in concept phase

 ## Description